 Note: Shutterstock will automatically continue your annual subscription and will charge the monthly subscription fee (US$ 29) to your payment method 2 days prior to the end of every month until your subscription has expired or until you cancel.

 If you do not cancel within the free trial period, your annual commitment will begin and you will be charged monthly.
-And if you cancel after the free trial period ends, an early cancellation fee may apply.
-So, if you don’t want to continue with Shutterstock and got the image that you’ve been looking for then cancel your Shutterstock free trial up to 5 days before the month is due.
+If you cancel after the free trial period ends, an early cancellation fee may apply.
+So, if you don’t want to continue with Shutterstock and get the image that you’ve been looking for then cancel your Shutterstock free trial up to 5 days before the month is due.

 2. Download from ‘This Week’s Free Image’

 Each week Shutterstock gives out a new photo and a new vector, completely free.
 You can download full-resolution stock photos and image packs for free.
-And use these images as you wish, there is no need to sign in and Shutterstock won’t collect any information.
+Use these images as you wish, there is no need to sign in and Shutterstock won’t collect any information.

 Follow the steps to get it: